geopandas/geopandas/doc/source/set_operations.rst

 In default settings, ``overlay`` returns only geometries of the same geometry type as df1 (left one) has.
-You can control this behavior using ``strict`` option, which is set to False by default.
-Once set to True, ``overlay`` will return all geometry types resulting from selected set-operation.
+You can control this behavior using ``strict`` option, which is set to True by default.
+Once set to False, ``overlay`` will return all geometry types resulting from selected set-operation.